 At its Worldwide Developer Conference, Apple announced a huge update to iTunes Connect.
 Developers will now be able to get more analytics helping them to manage their apps and marketing campaigns.
 They will also be able to actually track their app engagement and retention throughout very interesting metrics on which we will focus in this blog article.

 Along with a brand new design, app previews, app bundles and TestFlight beta testing, Apple introduced new analytics metrics that will be implemented in iTunes Connect with iOS8.
-You can access the video here and the presentation there.

 Also, developers won’t need to update their apps to the App Store; everything will be done automatically.
 How cool is that?
 It seems like Apple is really trying to make app developer’s life easier.